TessaMacNish/nextflow_pipeline_for_GATK_SNP_calling/README.md

 Chr_GenomicsDB - contains the genomic databases

-VCF - contains teh final VCF file
+VCF - contains the final VCF file

 VCF/HaplotypeCaller - contains the gVCFs made by HaplotypeCaller